RBeaudoin/gobot/README.md

 Step one is to build Gobot from the source by following these steps:

 1. Take a moment to walkthrough the [Getting Started](https://golang.org/doc/install) to install Go into your local development environment (Gobot was built/tested using Go v1.6)
-3. Unzip the source to your local [GOPATH](https://github.com/golang/go/wiki/GOPATH) by running the command `tar -xzvf gobot.tar.gz -C GOPATH`
+3. Clone this repository locally to your [GOPATH](https://github.com/golang/go/wiki/GOPATH)
-4. Navigate to the root source folder and run the command `go test ./...``
+4. Navigate to the root source folder and run the command `go test ./...` and then `go build`

-Once you have built and tested Gobot, it's ready to run.
+Once you have tested and built Gobot, it's ready to run.

 Gobot accepts a single commandline parameter: the domain you'd like to crawl.
 The default value is 'digitalocean.com', but you can override this value by running: